kaisarfardin6620/Weather-rainfall-prediction/README.md

-# Weather Prediction Project
+# Weather Rainfall Prediction and Modeling

-This project focuses on predicting weather conditions using various machine learning models.
-The goal is to analyze historical weather data, perform feature engineering, and evaluate different classification algorithms to find the best performing model for predicting daily weather summaries.
+This repository contains code for analyzing weather data and building regression models to predict rainfall.
+The project explores various regression algorithms, including Linear Regression, Decision Tree Regressor, Random Forest Regressor, and K-Nearest Neighbors Regressor, and uses PyCaret for automated machine learning.

-## Project Structure
+## Project Overview

-The project is implemented as a Google Colab notebook, containing the following key sections:

-1.  **Setup and Data Loading:**
-    *   Installation of necessary libraries (pycaret, numpy, pandas, seaborn, matplotlib).
-    *   Mounting Google Drive to access the dataset.
-    *   Loading and initial exploration of the `weatherHistory.csv` dataset.

-2.  **Data Cleaning and Preprocessing:**
-    *   Handling missing values (dropping rows with nulls).
-    *   Removing duplicate rows.
-    *   Analyzing the distribution of categorical features (`Summary`).

-3.  **Exploratory Data Analysis (EDA):**
-    *   Visualizing the distribution of numerical features using histograms and box plots.
-    *   Analyzing correlations between numerical features using a heatmap.
-    *   Creating scatter plots to understand relationships between key features (e.g., Temperature vs Apparent Temperature).
-    *   Visualizing trends over time (Temperature).
-    *   Analyzing the relationship between categorical features and numerical features (Average Temperature by Summary).
-    *   Generating pair plots for a subset of numerical features.
-    *   Visualizing the distribution of 'Precip Type' (if suitable).

-4.  **Feature Engineering:**
-    *   Extracting time-based features from the 'Formatted Date' column (Year, DayOfWeek, Is\_Weekend, Hour, Month).
-    *   Applying sinusoidal transformations to cyclical features (Hour, Month).
-    *   Creating a 'Humidity\_Level' categorical feature.
-    *   Generating interaction features between different weather parameters.
-    *   Dropping the original 'Formatted Date' column.

-5.  **Outlier Handling:**
-    *   Visualizing outliers in numerical features using box plots.
+The goal of this project is to predict rainfall based on historical weather data.
+The notebook covers the following steps:

+1.  **Data Loading and Exploration:** Loading the weather dataset, examining its structure, and performing initial descriptive analysis.
+2.  **Feature Engineering:** Creating new features from the 'Date' column to capture temporal patterns (Month, Quarter, Days Since, cyclical month features).
+3.  **Data Visualization:** Visualizing the data distribution, correlations, and potential outliers.
-    *   Implementing a function to remove outliers using the Interquartile Range (IQR) method.
+4.  **Outlier Detection and Handling:** Identifying and optionally removing outliers using the Interquartile Range (IQR) method.
-    *   Applying the outlier removal function to numerical columns.

-6.  **Encoding Categorical Features:**
-    *   Handling missing values in 'Precip Type'.
-    *   Encoding categorical features ('Summary', 'Precip Type', 'Daily Summary') using Label Encoding.
-    *   Dropping the original categorical columns.

-7.  **Model Training and Evaluation (Manual Approach):**
-    *   Splitting the data into training and testing sets.
-    *   Scaling numerical features using StandardScaler.
-    *   Defining an `evaluate_model` function to calculate and print various classification metrics (Accuracy, Recall, Precision, F1 Score, Classification Report).
+5.  **Polynomial Feature Creation:** Transforming features using polynomial features to capture non-linear relationships.
-    *   Training and evaluating several classification models using pipelines:
+6.  **Model Training and Evaluation (Manual):** Training and evaluating several regression models (Linear Regression, Decision Tree Regressor, Random Forest Regressor, KNeighbors Regressor) using standard scikit-learn pipelines and metrics.
-        *   Logistic Regression
-        *   Decision Tree Classifier
-        *   K-Neighbors Classifier
-        *   Random Forest Classifier
-        *   Support Vector Classifier (SVC)
-        *   Gaussian Naive Bayes
-    *   Storing and visualizing the performance metrics of these models.
+7.  **Hyperparameter Tuning:** Tuning the hyperparameters of the Decision Tree, Random Forest, and K-Nearest Neighbors models using GridSearchCV.

-8.  **Model Training and Evaluation (PyCaret):**
+8.  **Model Comparison:** Comparing the performance of the models before and after tuning.
-    *   Checking and handling classes with only one sample in the target variable, as required by PyCaret.
-    *   Setting up the PyCaret environment for classification.
-    *   Comparing multiple classification models using `compare_models()`.
-    *   Evaluating the best performing model identified by PyCaret.
+9.  **Automated ML with PyCaret:** Utilizing the PyCaret library to quickly setup the regression environment, compare various models automatically, and evaluate the best performing model.

 ## Dataset

-The dataset used in this project is `weatherHistory.csv`.
-It contains historical weather data with various attributes such as temperature, humidity, wind speed, pressure, and a daily summary.
+The dataset used in this project is `weather.csv`.
+It is expected to be located in the `/content/drive/MyDrive/dataset/` path if you are running this notebook in Google Colab and have your Google Drive mounted.

+*Please ensure you have the `weather.csv` file in the specified location or update the file path in the notebook.*

 ## Dependencies

 The following libraries are required to run the notebook:

-*   `pycaret` (with full, mlops, and time\_series extras)
 *   `numpy`
 *   `pandas`
 *   `seaborn`
 *   `matplotlib`
+*   `sklearn`
-*   `scikit-learn`
+*   `pycaret[full]`
-*   `scipy`
+*   `pycaret[mlops]`
-*   `IPython`
+*   `pycaret[time-series]`

-You can install these using `pip` as shown in the notebook.
+You can install the required libraries using pip:
+Alternatively, the notebook includes `!pip install` commands to install them within the Colab environment.

-## How to Run
+## How to Run the Code

-1. Open the Google Colab notebook.
+1.  **Clone the repository:**
+2. 2.  **Open the notebook:** Open the `weather_rainfall_prediction.ipynb` (or whatever you name your notebook file) in Google Colab or a Jupyter environment.
+3.  **Mount Google Drive (if using Colab):** The notebook includes code to mount your Google Drive to access the dataset.
-2. Ensure you have the `weatherHistory.csv` dataset available in your Google Drive.
-Update the path in the notebook if necessary.
+4.  **Run the cells:** Execute the cells in the notebook sequentially.

-3. Run each code cell sequentially.
+## Results

+The notebook provides performance metrics (MSE, RMSE, MAE, R2) for the different models.
+It also includes visualizations of residuals and actual vs. predicted values to help assess model performance.
+The PyCaret section will provide an automated comparison of many different regression models.

 ## Future Work

-*   Hyperparameter tuning for the top performing models identified by PyCaret.
-*   Exploring other feature engineering techniques.
+*   Explore other feature engineering techniques.
-*   Investigating different data balancing techniques if class imbalance is a significant issue.
-*   Deploying the best performing model.
+*   Investigate different outlier handling strategies.
+*   Experiment with more advanced regression models.
+*   Implement time series forecasting techniques.
+*   Deploy the trained model for making predictions.